+select()

-select() allows multiplexing i/o requests among multiple sockets and/or files select() takes pointers to three sets
+• Allows multiplexing I/O requests among multiple sockets and/or files select () takes pointers to three sets of descriptors:

 '''

 #include <sys/time.h>

 #include <sys/types.h>

 . . .

-fd set readmask, writemask, exceptmask;
+fd_set readmask, writemask, exceptmask;

 struct timeval timeout;

-. . .

 select(nfds, &readmask, &writemask, &exceptmask,

 &timeout);

 '''

-- one for the set of file descriptors for which the caller wishesto be able to read data on - one for those descriptors to which data is to be written - one for which exceptional conditions are pending (out-of-band data is the only exceptional condition currently implemented bythe socket - If the user is not interested in certain conditions the corresponding argument should be NULL.
+- for which the caller wishes to be able to read data on - to which data is to be written - where exceptional conditions are pending - out-of-band data is the only exceptional condition currently implemented by the socket - If the user is not interested in certain conditions the corresponding argument should be NULL.